sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

   - This is for concurrency so that any transaction can be executed independently.
 4. **D**: _durability_
   - Data is not lost even at the time of server failure.
-  - Once a transaction is committed, its effect is stored in a [non-volatile memory][8] which retain information even after a power failure.
+  - Once a transaction is committed, its effect is stored in a [non-volatile memory][8] which retains information even after a power failure.

-While ACID properties seems like a must-have and is seen everywhere, it doesn't mean that none-ACID can't exist.
+While ACID properties seem like a must-have and are seen everywhere, it doesn't mean that none-ACID can't exist.
 By opposition, we have [BASE][9] (Basically available, Soft-Sate, Eventually consistent) which is named more for the chemistry reference than its actual property names.